How do doctors test for MS?

 An evoked potential is an electrical test of the nerve pathways.
-It can help determine which nerve pathways MS has affected.
+It can help a doctor determine which nerve pathways have incurred damage from MS.

-The doctor will place wires on the scalp and look at the brain's response to certain experiences, like watching a video screen, hearing a particular noise, or feeling certain sensations.
-Although the test is very sensitive, it is harmless and largely painless.
+The doctor will place wires on a person's scalp and examine the brain's response to specific experiences, such as watching a video screen, hearing a particular noise, or feeling certain sensations.
+Although the test is highly sensitive, it is harmless and typically painless.

-Electrical conduction is slowed along nerve pathways where myelin is damaged.
-This test is particularly useful as it can find damage in areas of the central nervous system that has not caused any symptoms.
+Damaged myelin slows electrical conduction along nerve pathways.
+This test is particularly useful, as it can find damage in areas of the central nervous system (CNS) that is not responsible for any symptoms.

-A lumbar puncture, also known as a spinal tap, is used to obtain cerebrospinal fluid (CSF).
-This liquid surrounds the brain and spinal cord and can be used to help make a diagnosis.
+A lumbar puncture, which doctors also call a spinal tap, is a procedure that involves obtaining cerebrospinal fluid (CSF).
+This liquid surrounds the brain and spinal cord and can play a vital role in diagnosing MS for some people.

-To extract CSF, a needle is inserted between bones in the lower spine.
-Fluid is withdrawn using a syringe and then tested for antibodies and proteins that may signal an abnormal immune response.
+To extract CSF, the doctor inserts a needle between bones in the lower spine.
+They withdraw fluid using a syringe and then test for antibodies and proteins that may signal an abnormal immune response, such as oligoclonal bands.

-Lumbar punctures aren't necessary in every person with suspected MS and are no longer the standard of care.
-An experienced doctor will decide if a lumbar puncture is needed based on the patient's medical history and physical exam.
+Doctors no longer use lumbar puncture as a first-line test.
+An experienced doctor will decide if a lumbar puncture is needed based on medical history and the outcome of a physical exam.

-There is no blood test that can be done to diagnose MS. However, the doctor may order blood testing to rule out other conditions that have the same symptoms.
+However, the doctor may order blood testing to rule out other conditions that have similar symptoms.

 When to see a doctor

-Anyone experiencing any of the symptoms of MS should see their doctor promptly for further evaluation and possible diagnostic testing.
+Anyone experiencing any of the symptoms of MS should seek a prompt and thorough assessment from their doctor.

-For a diagnosis of MS to be confirmed, the doctor needs to find evidence of damage in more than one area of the central nervous system.
-The damage has to have occurred at least 1 month apart, and all other possible causes must be ruled out.
+To confirm a diagnosis of MS, the doctor needs to find evidence of damage in more than one area of the CNS.
+The damage has to have occurred at least 1 month apart, and a doctor must rule out any other possible causes.

-If the cause of their symptoms is MS, treatment should be started as soon as possible to restrict the amount and degree of nerve damage.
+If MS is the cause of a person's symptoms, they should begin treatment as soon as possible to restrict the amount and degree of nerve damage.